RebarDesign/data-app/README.md

   Testing out socket functionality with a simple name emit, also testing out Express 4 + socket IO integration

-  First , create a service for the sockets in the front end
+  First , create a service for the sockets in the front end Add socket 'on' and 'emit' on the server side

+  Server emits the same message, but with the appendix *:out* ex: delete:pub from client , delete:pub:out from server

+  Server will broadcast to all other connected clients, using socket.emit.broadcast